FeanorTheElf/feanor-math/Readme.md

 ### Most important missing features

  - Comprehensive treatment of matrices and linear algebra.
 Currently there is only a very minimalistic abstraction of matrices [`crate::matrix`] and linear algebra, mainly for internal use.
+This is partly implemented, as we at least have [`crate::algorithms::linsolve::LinSolveRing`] for solving linear systems.
- - Careful treatment of polynomials over infinite rings, primarily with specialized implementations that prevent coefficient blowup.
+ - Careful treatment of polynomials over infinite rings, primarily with specialized implementations that prevent coefficient growth.
+This is currently WIP, as in some places, local computations with polynomials over `Q` already are used.
+For number fields however, this is not the case at all.
+ - Implementation of algebraic closures.
  - ~~Lattice reduction and the LLL algorithm.
 This might also be necessary for above point.~~ Implemented now!
  - ~~More carefully designed memory allocation abstractions (preferably we would use a new crate `memory-provider` or similar).~~ Using the Rust `allocator-api` together with [`feanor-mempool`](https://github.com/FeanorTheElf/feanor-mempool) now!
  - More number theory algorithms, e.g. computing Galois groups.
 I am not yet sure where to draw the line here, as I think high-level number theory algorithms (Elliptic Curves, Class Groups, ...) are out of scope for this project.
 Technically I would include integer factoring here, but it is too important a primitive for other algorithms.